zf-fr/zfr-mailchimp/README.md

 # ZfrMailChimp, a MailChimp PHP Library

-> This library is a work-in-progress, not complete yet
+> Note : this library does not contain tests, mainly because I'm not sure about how to write tests for an API wrapper.
+Don't hesitate to help on this ;-).

 ## Introduction